The Green Papers: 2026 General Election

 Candidate Republican John A. Myrick

-Candidate Republican Kurt Wedekind
+Republican Kurt Wedekind - apparently not a candidate

 Candidate Green Andy Ellis